RyanBurns/Sports_grounds_API/README.md

 http://galwaysportsfacilitiesapi.com/sports/closest-long-lat/

-This will display all of the sports facilities, begining with the sportsground that is closest to the longitude and latitude coordinates provided.
+This will display all of the sports facilities, begining with the sportsground that is closest to the longitude and latitude co-ordinates provided.

 #To filter results returned by the POST method.
 This can be done using the following URL: